cpmech/russell/russell_sparse/README.md

 ## <a name="installation"></a> Installation on Debian/Ubuntu/Linux

-`russell_sparse` depends on `russell_lab`, which, in turn, depends on an efficient BLAS library such as [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) and [Intel MKL](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/overview.html). `russell_sparse` depends also on [UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse), [MUMPS](https://mumps-solver.org), and, optionally, on [Intel DSS](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/direct-sparse-solver-dss-interface-routines.html).
+This crate depends on `russell_lab`, which, in turn, depends on an efficient BLAS library such as [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) and [Intel MKL](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/overview.html). `russell_sparse` depends also on [UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse), [MUMPS](https://mumps-solver.org), and, optionally, on [Intel DSS](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/direct-sparse-solver-dss-interface-routines.html).
 Moreover, some default Debian packages lack new features and may lead to slower computations.
 Therefore, we have three options:

 1. Use the standard Debian packages based on OpenBLAS (default)
 2. Compile MUMPS and UMFPACK with OpenBLAS